tarwn/lessthandot-hugo/blogs/content/posts/2011-11-17-location-of-files-for-new.md

 C:Program FilesMicrosoft SQL ServerMSSQL11.MSSQLSERVERMSSQLDATATestMeNow_log.ldf

-Now, let&#8217;s change it at the server level, this code below will make the default for data files on D:Data and log files on D:Log
+Now, let's change it at the server level, this code below will make the default for data files on D:Data and log files on D:Log

 sql
 USE [master]